Recycling is an everyday way to fight climate change. Recycling saves natural resources, energy and money. In 2011, Alexandria recycled:

 The recycling program is tasked with providing recycling collection to eligible single-family homes; encouraging recycling at home, school, and work; as well as providing education about recycling and setting up recycling collection programs.

 Are you wondering why we are testing the feasibility of a smaller trash can?
 Surprisingly, there is good evidence that households with small trash cans and large recycling containers start throwing away less trash and are careful to recycle more.
 Some people even avoid buying things with excess packaging because they don’t want to fill up their trash can!
 We have an Eco-City goal of recycling 60% by 2020.
 The smaller containers may help move us in the right direction.
 Trash ….. low, low, low.
 Recycling…..up, up, up.
-To sign up, call the City’s Recycling Office at 703.746.4133 or email firstname.lastname@example.org
+For more information call the City’s Recycling Office at 703.746.4133 or email email@example.com

 Covanta promotes energy efficiency with donation of Electric Car fueled by Alexandria Energy from Waste Facility.